 Coverage While on Leave without Pay

 If a member goes on leave without pay or goes on military leave, the member’s basic group life insurance coverage will continue for up to 24 months or for as long as he or she is on military leave, provided the premiums are paid.
 If the member has optional group life insurance, coverage will continue as long as he or she pays the premiums and continues to be covered under the basic group life program.

 Members own their rights in their group life insurance coverage.
 They may transfer their ownership rights to another living person or entity, such as an eligible trust or charity.
 However, this is an irrevocable assignment; they cannot change it once it is made.
 Before making an irrevocable assignment, members may contact a legal advisor or Securian Financial toll-free at 1-800-441-2258 for assistance.
 Depending on the member’s circumstances, he or she may want to consider the Accelerated Death Benefit.

 Members may not borrow from or use group life insurance coverage to secure a loan.

-Imputed income is the value of life insurance in excess of $50,000, as determined by the Internal Revenue Service (IRS).
+Imputed income is based on the value of life insurance in excess of $50,000, as determined by the Internal Revenue Service (IRS).
 It is subject to FICA and income taxes and is reflected in the W-2 the employee receives from you.
-When the member retires, VRS will deduct FICA taxes and report taxable or imputed income for as long as the group life insurance coverage exceeds $50,000.
+When the member retires, VRS will deduct FICA taxes and report taxable or imputed income for as long as the group life insurance benefit exceeds $50,000.
 For more information, see Insurance in Retirement.